Ajo1226/Marketing-Commune/README.md

 # Product Marketing AI

-Set of tools that allow you to promote a product based on artificial intelligence from CO:HERE
+Set of tools that allow you to promote a product based on artificial intelligence

 ## Features